-Life Length is headquartered in Spain and serves customers in the United States through their partner lab in Pennsylvania.
+Life Length is headquartered in Spain and serves customers in the United States and Canada through various lab partners.
 For thousands of individual clients, they’ve provided telomere testing as part of biological age monitoring.
 Biological age or true age is calculated on the basis of a person’s physical and mental condition.
 Life Length only tests your physical condition.
 Life Length clients seek to understand how their chronological age compares to their physical age.
 For example, a very healthy 50 year old man might find out his biomarkers indicate he is more comparable physically to a 45 year old man.

 There are skeptics on the value of telomere length testing, since at birth people start with a wide range of telomere lengths.
 Life Length’s research has led them to focus not on the average of telomere length, but on the median and most importantly on the length of the shortest 20% of telomeres in the body.
 Even 1 short telomere can cause dysfunction.
 That cell becomes less efficient and less repairable.
 With its decrease in metabolic efficiency, it loses the ability to produce energy and with less energy it loses the ability for repair.
 If it doesn’t die, it becomes senescent, then sits there, continuing to function, but creating free radicals which damage your surrounding cells, causing inflammation.
 This becomes a vicious cycle as innocent bystander cells are damaged, then move to senescence and expand the inflammation.
 Immunosenescence occurs with aging and is likely your cause of death if you avoid heart attacks, cancer and strokes.
 According to Life Length doctors, the best thing that physically older people can do is to suppress inflammation in their body.